Dikshit-byte/sketcher.img/README.md

 # sketcher.img
-In testing will soon available within some days.
+In testing, will be available within some days.